wisniewskikr/chrisblog-it-java-springboot/arichitectures/reactive-programming/java-springboot-helloworld-rp-webflux-flux/README.md

 -----------

 ##### Goal
-The goal of this project is to present how to display **Hello World** message, **port** and **UUID** in  Java application with usage **Spring Boot** framework.
+The goal of this project is to present how to create **reactive application** using **Java Spring Boot** framework with publisher type **Flux** from **WebFlux** dependency.

-Section "Usage" presents how to deploy this project using Java and Maven tools.
-But this project is also prepared to be deployed as:
-* Docker Project
-* Docker Compose Project
-* Kubernetes Project
+##### Terminology
+Terminology explanation:
+* **Java**: object programming language
+* **Spring Boot**: Java framework which contains Spring framework, application server and configuration
+* **Reactive programming**: asynchronous and non-blocking programming for stream of events.
+In classic programming result is sent once at the end.
+In reactive programming result is sent with small pieces
+* **WebFlux**: dependency for reactive programming in Java Spring Boot
+* **Flux**: publisher from WebFlux dependency which returns groups of events

 ##### Flow
 The following flow takes place in this project:
 1. User via any browser sends request to application for a content.
 1. Application HelloWorld returns response with JSON containing message, port and UUID.
 This response is presented to User via browser.
+This response is presented in pieces - one by one with 2 deconds delay

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.